peteroupc/peteroupc.github.io/randomfunc.md

 Weighted choice can also choose items from a list, where each item has a separate probability of being chosen and **can be chosen no more than once**.
 In this case, after choosing a random index, set the weight for that index to 0 to keep it from being chosen again.
 The pseudocode below is an example of this.

-    // (NOTE: This code assumes that `weights` is
+    // NOTE: This code assumes--
-    // a list that can be modified.
-If the original weights
+    // - that `weights` is a list that can be modified, and
+    // - that `list`, a list of items, was already
+    //   declared earlier and has at least as many
+    //   items as `weights`.
-    // are needed for something else, a copy of that
+    // If the original weights are needed for something
-    // list should be made first, but the copying process
+    // else, a copy of that list should be made first,
-    // is not shown here.
-This code also assumes that `list`,
+    // but the copying process is not shown here. chosenItems = NewList()
-    // a list of items, was already declared earlier and
-    // has at least as many items as `weights`.) chosenItems = NewList()
     i = 0
     // Choose k items from the list